 Comparison of 2016 with 2015.
 Gross operating margin from refined products pipelines and related marketing activities for 2016 increased \$46.8 million when compared to 2015.
-Gross operating margin from our refined products terminals in Beaumont, Texas increased \$24.9 million year-to-year primarily due to expansions and higher demand for storage and marine vessel loading services.
+Gross operating margin from our Beaumont refined products terminals increased \$24.9 million year-to-year primarily due to expansions and higher demand for storage and marine vessel loading services.